 OMB Approval Number: 2502-0600.

 In accordance with the requirements of 5 CFR 1320.8(d), a Notice soliciting comments on this collection of information was initially published in the Federal Register on December 21, 2010 (Volume 75, Number 244, page 80066).
 At that time, FHA still allowed for loan correspondents to participate in its programs and had not yet transitioned to the use of TPOs.
-Therefore, FHA estimated information Start Printed Page 10821collection burdens based on the expected used of TPOs by DE lenders.
-Three years later, FHA has revised these estimates with real data, which has substantially reduced the information collection burden associated with OMB Control Number 2502-0600.
+Therefore, FHA estimated information collection burdens based on the estimated used of TPOs by DE lenders.
+FHA has since revised these estimates with real data that captures TPO originations of FHA-insured single-family mortgage loans.
+This revision has increased the information collection burden associated with OMB Control Number 2502-0600.

 Frequency of Response: Annually.